andrewlayer/gc_wrapped/README.md

 - Duplicate the `chat.db` file and paste it into the root of this project.

 5. **Run the Analysis**:
 This can take a while depending on the size of your chat history.
-My projct with 22k messages took about 5 minutes to run.
+My project with 22k messages took about 5 minutes to run.

 ## Code Structure